vannguyengd/gooddata-ui/docs/50_custom__component.md

 ---
-title: Execute API Call
+title: Execute an API Call
-sidebar_label: Execute API Call
+sidebar_label: Execute an API Call
 copyright: (C) 2007-2018 GoodData Corporation
 id: execute_component
 ---

-Execute component allows you to execute input data and send it to the function that you chose to use and then implemented.
+The Execute component allows you to execute input data and send it to the function that you chose to use and then implemented.
 You can use the Execute component, for example, to create a report using an arbitrary chart library.

 You specify the input data by using the component parameters.
 Then, the execution result is sent to the function that you specify as a child in the Execution component.